digitalfortress-tech/typeahead-standalone/contributing.md

 ## Code Style
 Follow the [xo](https://github.com/sindresorhus/xo) style.
-Using two spaces for identation and no [semicolons](http://blog.izs.me/post/2353458699/an-open-letter-to-javascript-leaders-regarding).
+Using two spaces for identation and semicolons at the end of every statement.

 ## Commit Message Emoji